Deploying a Hexo Blog on Kubernetes with GitHub Actions

 Prerequisites

-- Kubernetes Cluster: A running Kubernetes cluster with
+Kubernetes Cluster: A running Kubernetes cluster with kubectl access.

 Step 1: Containerize Your Hexo Blog